makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_mesh_assets.md

 title: "Rigging Mesh Assets"
 draft: false
 weight: 5
-description: "Tutorial on making a sub-rig for a ponytail hair asset"
+description: "How to create a sub-rig for a mesh asset such as ponytail hair in MPFB, enabling bone-based motion on top of the main rig in Blender."
 ---

 Unlike base MakeHuman, MPFB2 supports mesh assets (proxies, body parts, clothes) having their own sub-rigs.